Robot-to-Robot Relative Pose Estimation using Humans as Markers: Related Work

 \subsection{Human-aware Robot Control}

-Human-awareness is essential for autonomous mobile robots operating in social settings and human-robot collaborative applications.
-A large body of literature and systems exist~\cite{islam2018understanding,mead2017autonomous,islam2018person} which focus on the areas of understanding human motion, instructions, behaviors, etc. Additionally, tracking human pose relative to the robot is particularly common in applications such as person tracking~\cite{montemerlo2002conditional}, following~\cite{islam2018person}, collaborative manipulation~\cite{mainprice2013human}, behavior imitation~\cite{lei2015whole}, etc. However, the feasibility of using humans' presence or their body-poses as markers for robot-to-robot relative pose estimation has not been explored in the literature, which we attempt to address in this work.
+Human-awareness is important for autonomous mobile robots operating in social settings and human-robot collaborative applications.
+A large body of literature and systems exist~\cite{islam2018understanding,mead2017autonomous} which focus on the areas of understanding human motion, instructions, behaviors, etc. Additionally, tracking human pose relative to a robot is particularly common in applications such as person tracking or following~\cite{islam2018person,montemerlo2002conditional}, collaborative manipulation~\cite{mainprice2013human}, behavior imitation~\cite{lei2015whole}, etc. However, the feasibility of using humans' presence or their body-poses as markers for robot-to-robot relative pose estimation has not been explored in the literature.